World News & Stories

 These community leaders are gender equality warriors, breaking down the barriers that hold women and girls, men and boys back from experiencing life in all its fullness.

-For most of my friends and I, buying cruelty-free makeup is a no-brainer.
+Buying cruelty-free makeup may be a no-brainer.
 Then last year I found out that the “cruelty-free” products I was using might not be cruelty free for children.

 The language of music is something that can transform a life.
 Isabel teaches it to her community in Guatemala through violin, in much the same way my high school choir teacher Laurelle passed it on to me.

 Aimée Wimbush-Bourque runs a blog devoted to real-life, delicious, kid-friendly nourishment that her readers can make themselves.
 She's also a champion of community and families, just like Delia from one of our projects in Bolivia.

 As someone who survived a mental illness, I'm glad conversations around mental illness are beginning—especially for women in the world’s toughest places.

 You may remember that last year we shared the story of Rosemary, a plucky sponsored child whose life was changed when her family received goats through World Vision’s gift catalogue.
 Well, her story didn't end there!

 This World Day to End Child Labour is a poignant one for me.
 It’s been over three years since I started living as a more conscious consumer, by educating myself about child labour in the products I buy and use.
 That all started with a little blue dress I bought in England.